flashift/flashift-docs/docs/getting-started.md

 To ensure fair usage, the following rate limits are enforced:

-- **Max 10 requests per minute**: Please ensure your application adheres to this limit to avoid throttling.
+- **Maximum of 10 requests per minute**: Ensure your application complies with this limit to prevent throttling.
+If you require a higher limit, please contact us at [affiliate@flashift.app](mailto:affiliate@flashift.app).

 ## Error Handling